 • 13 likes

-Le Roseline: Charming new café-bar on Saint-Laurent
+Le Roseline: Charming wine bar on Saint-Laurent

 Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent Roseline Plateau Boulevard Saint Laurent

+Le Roseline is a wine bar at the corner of Saint-Laurent and Saint-Joseph.
+Starting at 5 p.m., Roseline welcomes you with $1 oysters on Tuesdays and Wednesdays, all accompanied by a DJ to liven up your happy hour.
 Behind the scenes, we meet Jean-Marc Renaud who brings together his experience in art direction, design, and hospitality for this newcomer in the Mile-End.

 Vintage feel